javarb/notes/sessions/2018/july/Session_9.md

 We want to program naturally green code all time, but we will end with better code and cleaner when we begin with <span style="color:red;">*Red*</span>, <span style="color:green;">*Green*</span>, <span style="color:blue;">*Refactor*</span>

-In practice each step should take 2 minutes.
+In practice the time to go over these steps can vary depending on different aspects such as expertise of the developer, complexity of the solution or the amount of test data that has to be handled.
+However, an indicator we are doing things right should be take 2 minutes in each step.

 An example of TDD was made for some single cases.
 For this, we created a class called `PracticeTest.java`.

-There we import the `junit` `Assert` and `Test` libraries.
+There we import the `junit`(Java's test framework) libraries `Assert` and `Test`.

 ```java
 package co.org.osso.tdd;